-1. INTRODUCTION: The debate about whether regionalism is the “stepping stone or stumbling block” for multilateral trade liberalisation was first brought up by Jagdish Bhagwati in
+Introduction The debate about whether regionalism is the “stepping stone or stumbling block” for multilateral trade liberalization was first brought up by Jagdish Bhagwati in

 The usage of license to signify a transaction is widely used by laymen, who rarely think in terms of jural relations.
 In the following study, the author has made an attempt to explain the meaning of licence and how a licence is granted in India.
 Moreover, it is important to have an understanding of the difference between a lease (that is a tenancy), easement and a licence under general law so that one knows what one is dealing with in any particular case.
 Therefore, the author has also sought to draw a line between these concepts.

-– Anonymous Nowadays, on almost every news channel and in almost every newspaper, we hear that this will happen if inflation eases, monetary policy
+By Anonymous Introduction Nowadays, on almost every news channel and in almost every newspaper, we hear that this will happen if inflation eases, monetary policy

 Corporate Debt Restructuring (CDR) mechanism is a voluntary non statutory mechanism under which financial institutions and banks come together to restructure the debt of companies facing financial difficulties due to internal or external factors, in order to provide timely support to such companies.
 The intention behind the mechanism is to revive such companies and also safeguard the interests of the lending institutions and other stakeholders.
 The CDR mechanism is available to companies who enjoy credit facilities from more than one lending institution.
 The mechanism allows such institutions, to restructure the debt in a speedy and transparent manner for the benefit of al